gkalpak/aio-docs-utils/DEVELOPER.md

 - `npm run dev`: Watch the source code (including tests) and re-build and run unit tests whenever something changes.
 Useful during development.

-The following npm scripts can be used for publishing a new version of the extension to the [VSCode marketplace](https://marketplace.visualstudio.com/vscode).
-They are intended to be used by project maintainers (with publish rights) only.
+The following npm scripts can be used for packaging and publishing a new version of the extension to the [VSCode marketplace](https://marketplace.visualstudio.com/vscode).
+Publishing can only be performed by project maintainers (with publish rights).

-- `npm run vsce-publish-patch <PAT>`: Run all tests, increment version to the next patch version, and publish the extension.
+- `npm version <patch|minor|major>`: Run all tests, increment version to the next patch/minor/major version, create and tag a commit, and push the changes to GitHub.
 (Beware of this [e2e testing limitation](#e2e-limitation).)
-- `npm run vsce-publish-minor <PAT>`: Run all tests, increment version to the next minor version, and publish the extension.
-(Beware of this [e2e testing limitation](#e2e-limitation).)
+- `npm run vsce-package`: Package the current code into a `.vsix` file.
+These files can be used for offline installation, privately sharing the extension, or [manually publishing](https://marketplace.visualstudio.com/manage/publishers) a new version.
-- `npm run vsce-publish-major <PAT>`: Run all tests, increment version to the next major version, and publish the extension.
-(Beware of this [e2e testing limitation](#e2e-limitation).)
+- `npm run vsce-publish [-- --pat <PAT>]`: Publish the current code of the extension as a new version.
+Publishing requires authentication, e.g. by passing a [VSTS](https://visualstudio.microsoft.com/team-services) **Personal Access Token (PAT)**.
+See [here](https://code.visualstudio.com/docs/extensions/publish-extension) for more details.

-_All `vcse-publish-*` scripts must be called with a [VSTS](https://visualstudio.microsoft.com/team-services) **Personal Access Token (PAT)**, which is passed to `vsce publish`.
-See [here](https://code.visualstudio.com/docs/extensions/publish-extension) for more details._
+_Normally, the tasks of packaging, creating GitHub releases, and publishing to the marketplace are handled automatically on CI (see the `deploy` section in [.travis.yml](.travis.yml) for more info).
+Project maintainers only have to create and push a tagged commit, e.g. using the `version` npm script._

 For a full list of available npm scripts, see [package.json](package.json).